Privacy Policy

 When you purchase services or products from us, third-party service providers acting on our behalf process payment information, including payment card details and billing and shipping addresses, to help us fulfill your orders.
 Any Personal Data collected by such third party will be subject to the third party’s privacy policy, rather than this Privacy Policy.

 3.3 Information Collected Automatically.
-Certain information on our Site is collected automatically by means of various software tools.
+Certain information on our Site is collected automatically by means of cookies, beacons, log files, and other automated tracking technologies (jointly referred to as “Automated Tracking Technologies”).
 We have a legitimate interest in using such information to assist in log-in, systems administration purposes, information security and abuse prevention, to track user trends, and to analyze the effectiveness of our Site.
 Alone or in combination with other information, such automatically collected information may constitute Personal Data.
-Some of our service providers (described in Section 5, below) may use cookies or other methods to gather information regarding your use of our Site.
-Such third parties may use these cookies or other tracking methods for their own purposes by relating information about your use of our Site with any Personal Data about you that they may have.
+Some of our service providers (described in Exhibit A, below) may use Automated Tracking Technologies to gather information regarding your use of our Site.
+Such third parties may use these Automated Tracking Technologies for their own purposes by relating information about your use of our Site with any Personal Data about you that they may have.
 The use of such information by a third party depends on the privacy policy of that third party.
+The Automatic Tracking Technologies we may use include the following:

 3.3.1 a) Log Files On Our Site.
+Log files are software-generated files containing data about the operations, activities, and usage patterns of an application, server, or IT system, such as what was done and at what time.
 The information inside the log files includes internet protocol (“IP”) addresses, type of browser, Internet Service Provider (ISP), date/time stamp, referring/exit pages, clicked pages and any other information your browser may send to us.

 3.3.1 b) Cookies.
+Cookies are small text files that are used to store small pieces of data.
 We use cookies to make interactions with our Site easy and meaningful.
 When you visit our Site, our servers may send a cookie to your computer.
-Standing alone, cookies do not personally identify you; they merely recognize your web browser.
-Unless you choose to identify yourself to us, either by responding to a promotional offer, opening an account, or filling out a web form, you remain anonymous to us.

 We may use cookies that are session-based and persistent-based.
 Session cookies exist only during one session.
 They disappear from your computer when you close your browser software or turn off your computer.
 Persistent cookies remain on your computer after you close your browser or turn off your computer.
 Please note that if you disable your web browser’s ability to accept cookies, you will be able to navigate our Site, but you may not be able to successfully use all of the features of our Site.
 For more information on how to manage your cookie settings, please visit our help page here.